 Beef Stroganoff

-This creamy homemade Beef Stroganoff is amazing with tender beef and mushrooms, in a Greek yogurt sauce.
-It is so good!
-Serve over egg noodles.
+This creamy homemade Beef Stroganoff is amazing with tender beef and mushrooms and finished with Greek yogurt over egg noodles.
+It's so good!

 This post may contain affiliate links.
 Please read our disclosure policy.